Aviation Studies – Approved Specialist Program

 In keeping with the theme, the Future of Aviation, Melville Senior High School is the first to conduct training for the qualification of Remote Pilots Licence (RePL) which allows students to pursue employment as a drone pilot.
-Training begins in Year 9 and completes in Year 10 with the full licence qualification.
-This licence is offered at a heavily discounted price compared to other companies that conduct training which makes it affordable for all students.
+Training begins in Year 9 and completes in Year 10 with full licence qualification.
+The RePL, a CASA approved licence, is heavily subsidised compared to other companies that conduct training which makes it affordable for all students.

 Flight Training